top of page

 Have you considered a Living Funeral?

 This may also help you or a loved one to pass peacefully.
 It is not at all uncommon for someone on their deathbed to wait until all members of the family have visited.
-Often it is then, after everyone has left, it is then they pass.
+Often it is after everyone has left, they then pass.
 Whether or not you have a faith, having the opportunity to say goodbye to someone you love beforehand is a tremendous help in the grieving process that is to come.
 This is borne out in the difficulty of processing loss where there is a sudden death.
-It seems such an obvious step forward, to share laughter, tears, thoughts and memories with the actual person before they pass.
-Tipi Wills & Mediation are in discussions with partners with the aim of offering Living Funerals to our clients.
-If this is of interest to you, we would be delighted if you email or call and let us know whether you may be interested in us helping you to organise this service.

 tipiicon_edited.jpg